George Barron Goodman

 That’s the story as it has been known of George Goodman.
 An absence of death or burial registration frustrates topping and tailing.
 Where were his beginning and end?
 When a tackle does not do the job a side-step might.

-The 1841 census is the next critical clue, listing the following household (all of whom born in Middlesex):
+The 1841 census is the next critical clue, listing the following household (all born in Middlesex):

 Residence: Nottingham Terrace, St Marylebone, Middlesex, England